KaiTheRedNinja/Jumbleum/Notes.docc/English/Topics/Writing/Reflective Writing.md

 - Analysis (how you felt)
 - Moving on (what it means for the future)

-It makes use of four parts (4R's thinking tool):
+It makes use of four parts:
 1. Recollecting: What the experience was
 2. Reliving: How you felt about the experience
 3. Reveal: Attitudes/beliefs about the experience